-Orange Grove Public School Preschool
+Orange Grove Public School Preschool - why families love our public preschool.

-At our preschool, children explore, ask questions and grow in a safe, caring and stimulating environment.
+At Orange Grove Public School Preschool, children explore, ask questions and grow in a safe, caring and stimulating environment.
 Our educators nurture each child’s development through quality, play-based learning that builds confidence, curiosity and a love of learning, setting them up for a confident and happy transition into big school in Kindergarten at Orange Grove Public School.

 Applying for a Place in Our Public Preschool

 We are proud to offer a nurturing, play-based preschool that gives children a high-quality start to school life.
 Our preschool is part of Orange Grove Public School and is a popular choice for local families, with places capped at 20 children per day.
 Families interested in enrolment must first submit an Expression of Interest (EOI).
-Expressions of interest open at the beginning of Term 2 in the year before your child is due to start preschool.

 Priority of Enrolment